threefoldfoundation/info_manual_tfgrid_tesnet/README.md

 - install tfweb & cttools from https://github.com/threefoldfoundation/websites
 - lets also stabilize this tool, make sure it works on required platforms (e.g. the builder)
-- run the install tool (only works for OSX for now), volunteers welcome (-:threefold
+- run the install tool (only works for OSX for now), volunteers welcome (-:
+- it will install documentation for the tools as well

-##
+## getting started

+- when installing the websites and run the tfweb tool you start also this wiki, easy for development